 As you weekly mileage increases it can be easy to start to leave out cross training.
-But focusing on strengthening your core and hips can be an important factor in keeping you healthy through your training and on race day.
+But focusing on strengthening your core, hips and glutes can be an important factor in keeping you healthy through your training and on race day.

 Need cross training ideas?
 Check out this quick cross training for runners:

 When you build your training plan around four, 20 mile runs it doesn’t leave you with many weekends for racing.
 So if you really want to perform at your best on marathon morning it may be advantageous to avoid racing frequently during your training cycle.
 Instead focus on your training effort and if you do find a race that you want to do, make it part of a day of multiple runs.
 Run before the race and after the race to round out you miles.
 Your race might not be a PR, but you’ll be building the endurance necessary to get that PR in the marathon.

 Do your best to get outside, if you’re training for a spring marathon chances are you’ll be running through cold and snowy weather.
 And if you’ve got a fall marathon on the docket then warm summer temps will be the norm.
 Whatever the conditions, try to get outside even though weather conditions can slow you down, mastering the mental challenge of adverse circumstances you cannot control can better prepare you for race day.
 You never know what race day will bring.